-The purpose of a Manual Lymph Drainage or lymphatic massage is to move lymph fluid toward the lymph nodes of the body, which are the filtering regions for the lymph fluid.
+The purpose of a Manual Lymph Drainage or lymphatic massage is to move lymph fluid toward the lymph nodes of the body.
+Lymph nodes are the filtering regions for the lymph fluid.
 More than half of the body’s lymph system is directly located just below the surface of the skin and flows in a specific direction.
-This superficial location of lymph nodes and vessels require a gentle and rhythmic touch from a trained massage therapist in lymphatic drainage sessions.
-In addition to the gentle rhythmic touch, knowledge of the specific directional paths of lymph fluid drainage is vital in providing an effective lymph drainage session.
+This superficial location of lymph nodes and vessels require a gentle and rhythmic touch from a trained massage therapist.
+Therefore, knowledge of the specific directional paths of lymph fluid is vital in providing an effective lymph drainage session.